inconvergent/cl-veq/DOCS.md

 #### :context: VARG

 ```
-use (veq:varg n a b ...) or (:vr n a b ...) to represent n dim vectors
+use (veq:varg dim a b ...) or (:vr dim a b ...) to represent dim vectors a,b
-a,b of dim n in vprogn, fvprog, fvdef*, vdef*, def*.
+of dim n in vprogn, fvprog, fvdef*, vdef*, def*.  see replace-varg for
-see replace-varg for implementation details.
+implementation details.
 ```

 #### VDEF